The Snapchat Advertising Guide: How Your Ecommerce Brand Can Use Snapchat Ads

 How to create Snapchat Ads

 Snapchat Ads are an exciting and largely untapped advertising channel for many DTC marketers.
-The truth is, brands of all sizes can create ads with the the platform’s self-serve Ad manager tool.
-You just have to know how.
+The truth is, brands of all sizes can create ads with the platform’s self-serve Ad Manager tool.
+You just have to know-how.

 1. Login to Snapchat Ads Manager

 The first thing you’ll do is log in to Snapchat Ads Manager or create an account.
 Add your payment details to get started from there.